End (band): History

 On March 26, 2020, the band released the single "Pariah", and announced their debut album "Splinters from an Ever-Changing Face" would be released through Closed Casket Activities.
 They released 3 more singles from the album, and on June 5, 2020, released their debut album, "Splinters from an Ever-Changing Face".
 Forbes noted that the band seemed like the next powerhouse within hardcore music.

+On October 27, 2023, the band released their sophomore LP "The Sin of Human Frailty" through Closed Casket Activities, produced by guitarist Will Putney.